-Other than making the sour cream sauce for this dish (which takes literally 5 minutes), you’ll just need to sauté the salmon (easy!), fry the bacon (easy!), and boil the pasta (SO easy!).
+Other than making the sour cream sauce for this salmon pasta (which takes literally 5 minutes), you'll just need to sauté the salmon (easy!), fry the bacon (easy!), and boil the pasta (SO easy!).
 And just like that, you have the makings of a seriously satisfying and impressive meal.

 Toss the salmon, bacon, sour cream caesar sauce, and herbs together with the pasta.

 And dinner is served!
 I think people often feel meals involving salmon are automatically fancy.
 But it's one of the easiest things to cook.
 You literally rub some salt and pepper on it and cook it in a little bit of olive oil for a few minutes.
 But hey, let's let them think it's difficult, right??
 Let them think you spent hours slaving over the stove making this salmon fettuccine for them.